bmhaskar/gatsby-blog/content/integrating-js-and-html-developers/index.md

 The front-end developers could see the individual components in the real web page so that the adaptation in web-app becomes easy.

-These per project repositories will be hosted in a GitLab instance where any employee could find them.
+These per project repositories will be hosted in a GitLab instance where any developer could find them.

 ### Communication w.r.t. feature / component